-As to which of these two cloud fraction SDSs more accurately represents "real world" cloudiness, Figure 16 shows a global RGB composite (tuned to show clouds and aerosol as white) for the same time period as the two cloud fraction images in Figure 15.
+As to the question of which of these two cloud fraction SDSs more accurately represents "real world" cloudiness, Figure 20 shows a global RGB composite (tuned to show clouds and aerosol as white) for the same time period as the two cloud fraction images in Figure 20.
 Although there are large areas of broken clouds in the image, it's not clear using a L1B image at this scale, which cloud fraction did a better job.